ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 ### TUTORIAL PROPER

-**GPT Auto-Mount + KDE Plasma (Wayland) + NVIDIA**
+**GPT Auto-Mount + KDE Plasma (Wayland) + LUKS + SecureBoot + TPM2**

-> **Prerequisites:** This guide assumes you have an AMD processor with NVIDIA graphics.
-For Intel CPUs, replace `amd-ucode` with `intel-ucode` throughout the installation.
-For AMDGPU or Intel GPU you should look either up at the Arch Wiki and replace the corresponding packages with those.
-I'd rather not clutter up the guide with a bunch of different setups, especially if I've never used those.
-It just confuses new users, like placeholders.

-## Step 0: Boot from ISO
+## Step 0: Boot from ISO with SecureBoot off

+* Turn SecureBoot off, Arch’s installer does not boot with SecureBoot.
+We will set it up only after the install is done at 4.8a.
-Set up your keyboard layou if you're not on an US keyboard, and verify UEFI boot:
+* Set up your keyboard layout if you're not on an US keyboard, and verify UEFI boot:

 ```bash
 # Set your keyboard layout, you can skip this is u use a normal keyboard (US)